 Great YA story that includes strong family relationships and great friends.
 A fabulous storyline without all of the harsh language.
 Romance not unbridled lust.
 Well done Angie.

-A recent review for Tales from the Annexe
+A recent review for Hunting the Phoenix

 One of the recent reviews for The Heart’s Lullaby

 A lovely collection of poetry principally about love, love lost and the heartbreak of being no longer loved.
 There is also a wonderful poem about time, plus poems about particular topics related to the puzzles that Natalie Ducey also creates.
 “Still Me,” is a touching poem about Alzheimer’s.
 And there are poems about those who serve in the military.

 It is a personal, and touching poetry collection about the ups and downs and fragility of life andl love that you can easily return to again, perhaps gaining more on each visit.

 I enjoyed all the collection but my personal favourites are:

 A Mother’s Love

 To My Sister,

 One of the recent reviews for the book

 This fine book of Edmondson’s tells anew of the culture clash between white American settlers and the Native Americans who occupied the land for millennia prior to white settlement.
 But it’s not a re-warmed version of “white might wins;” instead, the author lives within the mind and heart of Tenaya, chief of the Ahwahneechee Indians, settled in the California mountains.
 His foil here is, for the most part, one James D. Savage, who has lived among the various tribal groups long enough to understand their languages and ways, but who is given to trading and cattle raising.